EmperDeon/Organizer/README.md

 - View-only mode for LinkGroup

 - Add markdown syntax highlighting and toolbar

+- Double-Shift or some other shortcut to quickly go to any tab | switch options

 - Themes [Light, Dark] as default, and custom (JSON)